johannesstroebele91/mongodb-library/basics/nested-documents.md

 # Basics

-Documents can be nested
+Documents can be embedded (aka nested)

 - the nesting limit is 100 AND
-- the overall document size below 16 MB
+- the overall document size needs to be below 16 MB

 # Example